-You should choose only one life-changing event on the list.
-If you experienced more than one life-changing event, please call your local Social Security office at 1-800-772-1213 (TTY 1-800-325-0778).
+You should choose any life-changing event on the list.
 Fill in the date that the life-changing event occurred.
 The life-changing event date must be in the same year or an earlier year than the tax year you ask us to use to decide your income-related premium adjustment.
-For example, if we used your 2020 tax information to determine your income-related monthly adjustment amount for 2022, you can request that we use your 2021 tax information instead if you experienced a reduction in your income in 2020 due to a life-changing event that occurred in 2021 or an earlier year.
+For example, if we used your 2023 tax information to determine your income-related monthly adjustment amount for 2025, you can request that we use your 2024 tax information instead if you experienced a reduction in your income in 2024 due to a life-changing event that occurred in 2024 or an earlier year.